Opentrons/otietalk/README.md

   - `pipenv run python hs_labware.py`
 - Follow the prompts

+## Temperature Module V2 Labware

+> From a terminal in the root directory of the repository

+- Run the wizard
+  - `pipenv run python td_labware.py`
+- Follow the prompts

 ### Pretty print into a log file

 go into the file `rich_it.py`